Document Type: Canon

 Architectural Intent

-MWMS – Brain Interaction Protocol exists to make cross-brain collaboration reliable, auditable, and governance-safe across the ecosystem.
+MWMS Brain Interaction Protocol exists to ensure cross-brain collaboration remains reliable, auditable, and governance-safe as the ecosystem expands.

-Its role is to ensure that Brains function like coordinated departments inside a structured organisation, with work moving through formal tasks and visible system records rather than informal instruction chains.
+Its role is to ensure Brains function as coordinated departments within a structured organisation.

 Change Log